What are Virginia’s gun laws? A guide to licenses, permits, restrictions.

 A permit may be revoked if the holder is convicted of being under the influence of alcohol or illegal drugs while carrying a concealed handgun in public, and they will be ineligible to apply for a new permit for five years.

-Like purchasing a gun, there are restrictions for who is eligible for a concealed-carry permit, which is valid for five years.
-The criteria, however, is more restrictive than for a purchase, disqualifying anyone who has been convicted of drunken driving or of public drunkenness; convicted of stalking; or is subject to a restraining order.
+As with purchasing a gun, there are restrictions for who is eligible for a concealed-carry permit, which is valid for five years.
+The criteria, however, are more restrictive than for a purchase, disqualifying anyone who has been convicted of drunken driving or of public drunkenness; convicted of stalking; or is subject to a restraining order.
 Other disqualifying criteria can be found here.

 Virginia also has a universal reciprocity law that recognizes permits issued by other states.